21-year-old woman dies in crash involving two people street racing on Sheridan Blvd., police say

 Investigators determined that excessive speed was a factor in the crash, and both drivers who were street racing were arrested and charged with vehicular homicide, according to police.

-The driver who hit the 21-year-old victim was identified as 30-year-old Shimpson Huynh, and the second driver who was not involved in the crash was identified as 20-year-old Adrain Lau, WPD said.
+The driver who hit the 21-year-old victim was identified as 30-year-old Shimpson Huynh, and the second driver who was not involved in the crash was identified as 20-year-old Adrian Lau, WPD said.
+Huynh and Lau are being held on suspicion of Vehicular Homicide – Reckless driving.

 SUGGESTED VIDEOS: Latest from 9NEWS